bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

     This example along with the one below is shown in this: `notebook <https://github.com/bjlkeng/sandbox/blob/master/notebooks/vae-importance_sampling/DAG_example.ipynb>`__.

     Now suppose that there is a large penalty if we exceed 70 days.
-    Figure 2 shows the result of several Monte Carlo simulations with different number of trials.
+    Figure 2 shows the estimated probability of exceeding 70 days over several Monte Carlo simulations with different number of trials.

     .. figure:: /images/dag_example1.png
       :height: 300px